bernardorspachecods/bernardorspachecods/README.md

 -  A new **way of studying using LLM**

 ### Public apps
-- **Prompt Wiz** - a new way to write prompts while using the terminal with codex
+- **Prompt Wiz** - an easier, faster and better way to write complex prompts for codex cli

 <br />